aakesh194/bytelearn-docs/docs/about.md

-# **Bytelearn Bot**
+# **BytelearnBot**

-Welcome to Bytelearn Bot, your personal math problem-solving assistant on Discord!
+Welcome to BytelearnBot, your personal math problem-solving assistant on Discord!
 This bot is designed to provide you with full solutions to various math problems.

 ?>**Need help or stuck?** Join our discord server [here](https://discord.gg/jJMNGkQGnT)!

 The bot is powered by the Bytelearn app (more info [here](https://bytelearn.com)) to give answers directly within Discord.
 The bot may have limitations and errors and we are happy to help with any confusion or suggestions you may have.
-For more information on support or credits, go to [Support](support.md).
+We are allowing servers to host our bot on their servers (more info on our Partnerships [page](servers.md)).
+For more information on support, credits, or partnerships, contact our [Admin](support.md).

 <br>